john-aja/Schemes-IN-Backend/README.md

 - **POST /api/sendEmail**: Sends an email to the admin.

 Make sure to include the necessary request parameters and data in the request body or URL, depending on the endpoint requirements.

+## Installation

+To set up the Custom API locally, follow these steps:

+1. Clone the repository from GitHub: `git clone https://github.com/john-aja/Schemes-IN-Backend`
+2. Navigate to the project directory: `cd schemes-in`
+3. Install the dependencies: `npm install`
+4. Configure the database connection in the `ormconfig.json` file.
+5. Run the database migrations: `npm run typeorm migration:run`
+6. Start the API server: `npm run start`

+Ensure that you have a Postgres database set up and running with the appropriate credentials.

 ## Configuration